Rate Limiting

 },

-});To trigger deny-list matching on request metadata, pass ip, userAgent, or country in the limit() call:
+});To trigger deny-list matching on request metadata, pass ip, userAgent, or country in the limit() call.
+In mutation code, prefer Convex request metadata:

 const result = await limiter.limit(userId, {